 3. Contracting and procurement

-Tenderlink outlines the scope, guidelines and assessment criteria that will be used to evaluate applications.
-The use of Tenderlink ensures that all services procured by SEMPHN have undergone a fair and transparent process.
+eProcure outlines the scope, guidelines and assessment criteria that will be used to evaluate applications.
+The use of eProcure ensures that all services procured by SEMPHN have undergone a fair and transparent process.

 Once the approach to market closes, in most cases, the application is assessed by an Evaluation Panel comprising of SEMPHN and external representatives with relevant expertise and knowledge in the industry.
 If necessary, shortlisted candidates are reviewed by the Evaluation Panel to determine the final outcome.